Kuninoto/42_Philosophers/README.md

 Mandatory: Solving the dining philosophers problem using **threads** and **mutexes**
 Bonus: Solving the same problem but this time with **processes** and **semaphores**

+#### Side note/warning for 42 students visiting:
+I didn't submitted bonus but left its folder here.
+All works correctly but has leaks on the threads.
+Threads must return their routine function in order to free their resources and because on bonus
+we must use processes I use exit() on the supervisor thread to exit the philosopher (that died) process, causing leaks.
+Anyways, it's the always saying: Do not copy or use code you don't understand.

 #### Makefile Available Targets:
 `make` or `make all` - compiles philo or philo_bonus (depending on the folder you're in)